Mitsubishi UFJ Kokusai Asset Management Co. Ltd. Boosts Holdings in Shockwave Medical, Inc. (NASDAQ:SWAV)

 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. raised its position in shares of Shockwave Medical, Inc. (NASDAQ:SWAV – Free Report) by 16.4% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 55,425 shares of the company’s stock after purchasing an additional 7,800 shares during the quarter.
+Ltd. increased its holdings in Shockwave Medical, Inc. (NASDAQ:SWAV – Free Report) by 16.4% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 55,425 shares of the company’s stock after buying an additional 7,800 shares during the quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd.’s holdings in Shockwave Medical were worth $12,018,000 as of its most recent SEC filing.
+Ltd. owned 0.15% of Shockwave Medical worth $12,018,000 at the end of the most recent reporting period.

-Other large investors have also added to or reduced their stakes in the company.
-Engineers Gate Manager LP lifted its holdings in Shockwave Medical by 86.0% during the fourth quarter.
-Engineers Gate Manager LP now owns 9,273 shares of the company’s stock valued at $1,907,000 after purchasing an additional 4,288 shares in the last quarter.
-Van Hulzen Asset Management LLC bought a new stake in shares of Shockwave Medical during the first quarter valued at approximately $562,000.
-State of Michigan Retirement System increased its position in Shockwave Medical by 1.1% in the fourth quarter.
-State of Michigan Retirement System now owns 9,200 shares of the company’s stock worth $1,892,000 after purchasing an additional 100 shares during the last quarter.
-Strs Ohio increased its position in Shockwave Medical by 23.5% in the first quarter.
-Strs Ohio now owns 107,700 shares of the company’s stock worth $23,352,000 after purchasing an additional 20,500 shares during the last quarter.
-Finally, Beacon Investment Advisory Services Inc. bought a new stake in Shockwave Medical in the first quarter worth $490,000.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Norges Bank purchased a new position in Shockwave Medical during the fourth quarter valued at approximately $104,982,000.
+State Street Corp lifted its holdings in Shockwave Medical by 56.5% during the second quarter.
+State Street Corp now owns 1,125,735 shares of the company’s stock valued at $215,207,000 after purchasing an additional 406,327 shares in the last quarter.
+Millennium Management LLC lifted its holdings in Shockwave Medical by 4,916.0% during the fourth quarter.
+Millennium Management LLC now owns 305,825 shares of the company’s stock valued at $62,881,000 after purchasing an additional 299,728 shares in the last quarter.
+Macquarie Group Ltd. lifted its holdings in Shockwave Medical by 26.3% during the second quarter.
+Macquarie Group Ltd. now owns 1,117,137 shares of the company’s stock valued at $213,563,000 after purchasing an additional 232,570 shares in the last quarter.
+Finally, Point72 Asset Management L.P. purchased a new position in Shockwave Medical during the fourth quarter valued at approximately $41,032,000.
 Hedge funds and other institutional investors own 90.72% of the company’s stock.

-Shockwave Medical (NASDAQ:SWAV – Get Free Report) last posted its quarterly earnings data on Monday, August 7th.
-The company reported $0.76 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.85 by ($0.09).
-Shockwave Medical had a net margin of 39.56% and a return on equity of 50.89%.
-The company had revenue of $180.17 million for the quarter, compared to analyst estimates of $173.79 million.
-During the same quarter last year, the company earned $0.68 EPS.
-The business’s revenue was up 49.2% compared to the same quarter last year.
-Research analysts expect that Shockwave Medical, Inc. will post 4.02 EPS for the current fiscal year.
+Shockwave Medical (NASDAQ:SWAV – Get Free Report) last released its quarterly earnings data on Monday, August 7th.
+The company reported $0.76 earnings per share for the quarter, missing analysts’ consensus estimates of $0.85 by ($0.09).
+Shockwave Medical had a return on equity of 50.89% and a net margin of 39.56%.
+The business had revenue of $180.17 million during the quarter, compared to analysts’ expectations of $173.79 million.
+During the same period last year, the company earned $0.68 earnings per share.
+The firm’s revenue was up 49.2% compared to the same quarter last year.
+As a group, research analysts anticipate that Shockwave Medical, Inc. will post 4.02 EPS for the current fiscal year.

 ShockWave Medical, Inc, a medical device company, develops intravascular lithotripsy (IVL) technology for the treatment of calcified plaque in patients with peripheral and coronary vascular, and heart valve diseases in the United States and internationally.
 The company offers products for the treatment of peripheral artery disease (PAD), including M5 IVL catheter and M5+ IVL catheter, which are five-emitter catheters for use in our IVL system in medium-diameter vessels; S4 IVL catheter, a four-emitter catheter for use in IVL system in small-diameter vessels; and L6 IVL catheter, a six-emitter catheter for use in IVL System in large diameter vessels.